charmoniumQ/PROBE/docs/publications/benchmark_suite/README.md

 **strace** is a well-known system program that uses Linux's `ptrace` functionality to record syscalls, their arguments, and their return code to a file. strace even parses datastructures to write strings and arrays rather than pointers.
-In this work, we use an strace configuration that captures all file-related syscalls but read/write[^read/write], file-metadata realated syscalls, socket- and IPC- related sycalls but send/recv, and process-related syscalls.
+In this work, we use an strace configuration that captures all file-related syscalls but read/write[^read/write], file-metadata related syscalls, socket- and IPC- related syscalls but send/recv, and process-related syscalls.

 [^read/write]: We do not need to capture individual reads and writes, so long as we capture that the file was opened for reading/writing.